shinken-solutions/shinken/README.rst

 The script create the user and group, install all dependencies and then install shinken.
 It is compatible with Debian, Ubuntu, Centos/Redhat 5.x and 6.x
 The only requirement is an internet connection for the server on which you want to install shinken.
 It also allow to modify the installation folder in a configuration file.

-If you want shinken installed in seconds in /opt/shinken, just run :
+If you want shinken installed in seconds (default in /usr/local/shinken), just run :

   install -i

-If you want to remove shinken, just run :

-  install -d
+see install.d/README file for further informations.

 How to update
 =========================

 If you used the setup.py way, launch :
     sudo python setup.py update --install-scripts=/usr/bin/